 Have you ever wanted to swim with a manatee, Florida’s gentle giant?
-Here is how to make that dream come true and you don’t have to book a tour to meet them!
-Otherwise known as a sea cow, these gentle giants are indigenous to Florida, and they hang out in droves at the Crystal River, Florida.
+Here is how to make that dream come true, and you don’t have to book a tour to meet them!
+Otherwise known as sea cows, these gentle giants are indigenous to Florida and hang out in droves at the Crystal River, Florida.

 We first started venturing here before we owned a boat.
-Our maiden trip to this area did not include the water, but we immediately booked to return and do the swim with manatees tour.
-From my perspective, the tours are hit and miss.
+Our maiden trip to this area did not include the water, but we immediately booked to return and swim with the manatee tour.
+From my perspective, the tours are hit-and-miss.
 They are fantastic options if you time it right and don’t want to rent a boat.
-I think you have just as much chance finding the manatees on your own even if you only kayak!
+I think you have just as much chance of finding the manatees on your own, even if you only kayak!

-We’ve done many a day trip and tons of weekends to the Crystal River, and it never disappoints.
+We’ve had many a-day trips and weekends to the Crystal River, which never disappoints.
 The Crystal River is one of my favorite places in Florida.

 As our experience with the area has matured, we have learned the do’s and don’ts and have become veteran scallopers.
-I will share all of the information you need for a great weekend or day out with or without booking a tour to swim with manatees.
+I will share all the information you need for a great weekend or day out, with or without booking a tour to swim with manatees.

-Manatees are large aquatic marine mammal measuring 10- to 15-feet-long and weighing one ton.
-Manatees live in coastal waters and rivers, and they’re the ocean’s largest herbivore.
-They eat four to nine percent of their body weight each day, approximately two hundred pounds of food a day.
+Manatees are large aquatic marine mammals measuring 10- to 15-feet-long and weighing one ton.
+Manatees live in coastal waters and rivers, the ocean’s most giant herbivores.
+They eat four to nine percent of their body weight daily, approximately two hundred pounds of food.
 They can swim up to in short bursts at 15 mph.
-However, they typically swim at five mph
+However, they typically swim at five mph.

 Swim With Manatees

 Manatees are everywhere throughout the Crystal River region.
 In the winter, they congregate at the Three Sisters Springs.
-You will have no doubt seen glamorous photographs of people up close in the bright blue spring water.
+You will undoubtedly see glamorous photographs of people up close in the bright blue spring water.

-Lastly, if you do end up on tour and you can’t get you as close the Three Sisters Springs as would be ideal to see the manatees, you will have zero visibility making this experience pointless.
+Lastly, if you end up on tour and can’t get as close to the Three Sisters Springs as ideal to see the manatees, you will have zero visibility, making this experience pointless.

 Note: Some tours, specifically diving tours have great reputations for getting you in clear water where you have a much better chance of swimming with the manatees in clear water.

 If you want to swim with manatees, visit in spring or summer and rent a boat if you don’t own one.
 Explore the area.
-You will run into the manatees all over the Crystal River region.
+You will run into manatees all over the Crystal River region.
 Our most intimate swim with manatees was in April.
-We had parked up for lunch at the bridge heading to Three Sisters Springs.
-A group of ten manatees, along with some babies, swam up towards our boat.
+We had parked for lunch at the bridge heading to Three Sisters Springs.
+A group of ten manatees and some babies swam up toward our boat.

 Naturally, we jumped in the water to get a good look.
-Floating on top of the water, watching these gentle giants is a surreal experience.
+Floating on top of the water and watching these gentle giants is a surreal experience.
 Firstly, manatees are a lot bigger in person than you anticipate.
-Secondly, while appearing slow, they do move fairly fast!
+Secondly, while appearing slow, they do move pretty fast!
 One thing you must know is that you cannot harass manatees.
 You must respect their space.
 Contact with them is illegal.
-The only exception being them contacting you, or as in our case swimming into you.
+The only exception is them contacting you or, as in our case swimming into you.